quic/hexagonMVM/README.md

 ## Status

-The current status is the minivm can execute the first test (first.S).
+minivm can run some simple tests with `make test`:

+- `first.S`: prints "Hello!" and exits.
-It is a simple test that prints "Hello!" and exits.
-Run "make test" to see it in action.
+- `test_mmu.S`: has a user space that prints "Hello!" and tests some privilege exceptions.

 You can attach the LLDB debugger as follows